 Note: Under P.L.
 114-92, the Defense Department made an employee’s “rating of record” the first determining factor there, followed by tenure group, average score, veterans’ preference and DoD service computation date.
-Executive Order 13839 of 2018 directed the Office of Personnel Management to issue rules elevating performance over tenure government-wide.
+Executive Order 13839 of 2018 directed the Office of Personnel Management to issue rules elevating performance over tenure government-wide, although implementing regulations were still needed.
 Subscribe to the FEDweek newsletter at www.fedweek.com for the latest information.

 Restoration After Uniformed Service

 Any federal employee, permanent or temporary, in an executive agency other than an intelligence agency, but including the U.S. Postal Service, Postal Rate Commission, and nonappropriated fund activity, who performs duty with a uniformed service (including active duty, active duty for training, or inactive duty training), whether voluntary or involuntary, is entitled to be restored to the position he or she would have attained had the employee not entered the uniformed service, provided the employee:

 - gave the agency advance notice of departure except where prevented by military circumstances;

 - was released from uniformed service under honorable conditions;

 - served no more than a cumulative total of five years (exceptions are allowed for training and involuntary active duty extensions, and to complete an initial service obligation of more than five years); and

 - applies for restoration within the appropriate time limits.